banago/PHPloy/readme.md

     phploy --sync

-If you want to set it to another previous commit revision, you just specify the revision like this:
+If you want to set it to a previous commit revision, just specify the revision like this:

     phploy --sync="your-revision-hash-here"